newtfire/newTutorials/ixml-xproc/ebb-InstallNotes-Win.md

    </cc:xml-calabash>
 ```

 * * Now we make an alias for running calabash.
-Open up your `.bash_profile` and add an alias line that makes sense for you to type in when you want to run a calabash command.
+Open up your `.bashrc` and add an alias line that makes sense for you to type in when you want to run a calabash command.
 (We figure "calabash" is pretty good.)
 Your alias needs to execute a pretty long command.
   * You need to know out where you installed calabash (Mine is in my GitHub directory).
 You'll be pointing your script to the `xmlcalabash.sh` line inside.
-  * Here's what my calabash execution alias looks like in my `.bash_profile` file, giving it the name "calabash"
+  * Here's what my calabash execution alias looks like in my `.bashrc` file, giving it the name "calabash"

 ```
 alias calabash='~/Documents/GitHub/xmlcalabash-3.0.0-alpha18/xmlcalabash.sh --init:org.nineml.coffeesacks.RegisterCoffeeSacks'